 How could anyone object to this beautiful Russian Orthodox cathedral?
 It’s certainly a spectacular building, but in Tallinn, Estonia in 1900, it sent a loud-and-clear political message to an unruly Baltic territory: Czar Alexander III and his Russian government were in control.

 I’ve had a lifelong love of science, and it travels with me wherever I go.
 My natural curiosity and scientific training lead me to look beyond what’s happening and ask why it’s happening.
-This is fun (for me at least), because it turns the world around me into my own science lab.
-Here’s an example.

 If you’re like me you may not speak Estonian.
 Consequently you may think that this handsome pub in Tallinn only attracts bikers and the leather crowd.
 Not true!